-For the years ended December 31, 2022, and 2021, total other income, net was \$5.5 million and \$0.6 million, respectively, which was primarily attributable to interest income and accretion of discounts associated with marketable securities.
+For the years ended December 31, 2023, and 2022, total other income, net was \$16.0 million and \$5.5 million, respectively, which was primarily attributable to interest income and accretion of discounts associated with marketable securities.
+The increase was attributable to increased invested balances as well as favorable market rates.

-Comparison of Years Ended December 31, 2021 and 2020
+Comparison of Years Ended December 31, 2022 and 2021

-For a discussion of our results of operations for the year ended December 31, 2021 as compared to the year ended December 31, 2020, see Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations in our annual report on Form 10-K for the year ended December 31, 2021, which was filed with the SEC on February 24, 2022.
+For a discussion of our results of operations for the year ended December 31, 2022 as compared to the year ended December 31, 2021, see Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations in our annual report on Form 10-K for the year ended December 31, 2022, which was filed with the SEC on February 22, 2023.